marcelkalveram/awesome-product-engineer/README.md

 ## Videos

-- ["How to work better with Product, as an Engineer" with Ebi Atawodi](https://youtu.be/f4AGAeVe2Jw?feature=shared) - On how to get product and engineering to truly operate as one team.
+- ["How to work better with Product, as an Engineer" with Ebi Atawodi](https://youtu.be/f4AGAeVe2Jw?feature=shared) - On how to get product and engineering to truly operate as a team.
 - ["Why become a product engineer?" on Y Combinator Root Access](https://youtu.be/pQ9gtaGd-Os?feature=shared) - Two YC founders on what it means to be a product engineer.

 ## Newsletters